 In 2012, the Prime Minister’s Youth Mental Health Project (YMHP) was established to address concerns about mental health vulnerability in young people.

-In 2016, Superu published the phase 2 results of the strategic evaluation in three reports:
+In 2016, Superu published the phase 2 results of the strategic evaluation:

 In 2015, the phase 1 strategic evaluation reports were published: